hemenge133/converseGPT/README.md

 # converseGPT
-Talk to chatgpt (with langchain) using whisper for STT and google TTS
+Talk to chatgpt (with langchain) using faster-whisper for STT and google TTS

 # Quickstart (using Ubuntu2004, CUDA enabled)
 ```